All our books

 Caroline Harris (editor)

-M-Boldened: Menopause Conversations We All Need to Have' is a book about menopause unlike any other.
+M-Boldened is a book about menopause unlike any other.
 Its contributors, speaking from many different walks of life, open up the conversation in new and profound ways for people across the globe.
 Recognising menopause as a human rights issue that affects everyone everywhere, this book shapes a new courageous conversation about how we can and should view menopause and midlife.
+The honesty, intimacy and passion shared in these pages will make you see menopause in a whole new light.
+Read on to be part of the new conversation.

 More